The government shall consist of three branches: Legislative, Executive, and Judicial.

 - The ability to record a changed vote after the voting has closed.
 If a large number of these reversals are recorded, the proposal will automatically be rescheduled for a revote.

-The proxy system will address most of the problems raised in Hibbing’s 2002 Stealth Democracy which showed that although people greatly dislike our current systems and yet don’t want to be involved in all of the low-level details of running a government, they do want to be able to ensure that the people they chose to represent them are not capable of exploiting those positions for their own personal gain.
+The proxy system combined with the Manager selection system will address most of the problems raised in Hibbing’s 2002 Stealth Democracy which showed that although people greatly dislike our current systems and yet don’t want to be involved in all of the low-level details of running a government, they do want to be able to ensure that the people they chose to represent them are not capable of exploiting those positions for their own personal gain.
 Most people also do want to retain the ability to vote directly on those few issues that are important to them.

 The results of all votes would be available at closing so that The People can check that their vote had been recorded and that there was no ballot-box stuffing, just as is the practice for representatives in representative-based government.
 After each vote, they will also get an text/email showing what vote was recorded for them along with the vote totals.
 This virtually eliminates the possibility of fraud because any tampering would be instantly detectable by anyone who even glanced at their phone.
 It also vastly simplifies the infrastructure: No need for fingerprints or other exotic authorization methods, no need for The System to be able to verify individuals using their financial information (i.e., recording credit card or bank account or other information useful for identity thieves), and no need for armies of system administrators to monitor and protect the system from attack.
 Indeed, it may not even be necessary to validate any sort of voter ID at all so long as citizenship rolls are properly maintained: If someone else votes using your name/ID, it’s your own fault, and this alone should provide a proper incentive to make sure that every person at least signs up with the system and does at list a minimal monitoring of the votes cast on their behalf.
 If the system does at some point get hacked, large numbers of users will find out about it and the only negative consequence will be that a vote or two may have to be redone.